RodolfoPelinson/Statistic_concepts/Markdowns/Test_normality_residuals.md

     ## data:  y_B
     ## W = 0.98451, p-value = 0.7505

+Also normally distributed.

-But, this is hard to do for more complex models and the more efficitent way to do this is by testing normality on the residuals of a model that assumes that errors (or residuals) are normally distributed.
+But, this is hard to do for more complex models and the more efficient way to do this is by testing normality on the residuals of a model that assumes that errors (or residuals) are normally distributed.
 This is because the residuals are free from the effect of the predictor x as